jgiuffrida/dnd/stranger.md

       - it tastes really bad
       - feels like sunburn that keeps hurting
     - Malkin' yanked me out with his brokehook
-    - Toilyn found a book and shouted about it
+    - Toilynn found a book and shouted about it
       - Oh it's reading time?
         - today was a big day, a new vein of yellow stone, slightly chalky, brand new, weird smell
         - news went back to rustwater about the discovery